Making your long-form output open access means that the results of publicly funded research are available:

 Open access is not required for long-form outputs arising from UKRI training grants, where the training grant is the only UKRI funding source acknowledged.
 However, open access publication is encouraged.

 Where possible, research organisations are expected to support researchers to make their outputs open access.
+In scope outputs from training grants are also eligible for funding via the UKRI dedicated funding scheme.

 Funding for open access costs